-Through June 2020, approximately 98% of the estimated cost of work has been bid and procured, including the MEP and exterior enclosure scopes represented by the design-build Core Trade Subcontractors.
+Through September 2020, approximately 99% of the estimated cost of work has been bid and procured, including the MEP and exterior enclosure scopes represented by the design-build Core Trade Subcontractors.
 The indicator pile program was successfully completed allowing new construction to begin on October 7, 2019.
 Deep foundation pile installation was completed in December 2019 with mud slab and waterproofing following.
 The mat slab was placed in January 2020.
 Erection of structural steel began in February 2020 and a topping out ceremony was held on April 3, 2020.
-Roofing has been completed with much of the rooftop mechanical equipment to be installed in July.
-Interior framing has also progressed, as has the beginning of exterior wall assembly.
+Roofing has been completed with much of the rooftop mechanical equipment installed in July.
+Interior framing has also progressed, with the exterior wall assembly reaching final phases with the start of metal panel installation expected in October.